SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-It can also be extended to a multi risky assets scenario as done by Cvitanic & Karatzas (1994).
+Additionally, it can also be extended to a scenario with multiple risky assets, as explored by Cvitanic & Karatzas (1994).
 Such expansion provides the flexibility to choose the granularity of risky asset classification.
-For instance, one can allocate funds within equities and treasury bond or more specifically within large-cap equity, small-cap equity, government bonds, credit bonds, and money market instruments, all under the same framework with a constraint on drawdown.
-Such flexibility would be quite helpful considering that our judgment may cover partially on the investment universe
+For example, one can allocate funds within equities and treasury bond or more specifically within large-cap equity, small-cap equity, government bonds, credit bonds, and money market instruments - all under the same framework with a constraint on drawdown.
+Such flexibility would be quite helpful especially when our judgment may cover partially on the investment universe

 $$
 \begin{aligned}